 The book "The Astorian" by Roger Tetlow reports that the city's first newspaper since 1866 sold out by noon that day – and Ireland said he wished he had printed more than 500 copies.

 Business?
-You could say it was booming.
+It was booming.

 That four-page issue of the Tri-Weekly Astorian established a tradition that celebrates its 129th "birthday" on July 1.

 The news of the day was presented differently in 1873.
 Headlines, when they were used, were in small type and confined to one column, as were the stories.
-Small news briefs, sometimes no more than a sentence long, were front-page news and had to share space with classified advertising.
+Tiny news briefs, sometimes no more than a sentence long, were front-page news and had to share space with classified advertising.

 These excerpts are taken from the pages of the first issue:

 • "Capt.
 George Flavel, who has been to California overseeing work on the barkentine Jane A. Falkinburg for a month past, is expected home to-day."